-- Iowa – The good news is that four starters are back from an NCAA Tournament team.
+- Iowa – The good news is that four starters are back from a team that just missed the NCAA Tournament.
 The bad news is that the one that is gone is Peter Jok, who averaged almost 20 points per game for the Hawkeyes.
 Compensating for Jok’s loss is going to be tough for this team, especially given that they had the worst scoring defense team in the Big Ten and 299th in the nation.

 - Illinois – At first glance, a case could be made that the Illini will finish at the bottom of the league standings.
 However, one should never underestimate the ability of new head coach Brad Underwood and his ability to win games.
 The key to the team may be Wright State graduate transfer Mark Alstork — if he can put up similar numbers in the Big Ten to what he put up last season in the Horizon League, the Illini will be a lot more competitive season than people expect.

 - Ohio State – Jae’Sean Tate can do just about anything, and will probably need to this season as the rest of the roster is thin, especially in the backcourt, that he may end up playing the point way more than he should.
 Chris Holtmann has a great chance for a ton of success in Columbus, but don’t expect much this season.